saasbook/courseware/README.md

 * 5.7 Associations (TBD)
 * 6.9 AJAX Enhancements to RottenPotatoes (TBD)
 * 7.7 [Intro to BDD and Cucumber](https://github.com/saasbook/hw-bdd-cucumber) ([autograder/solutions](https://github.com/saasbook/hw-bdd-cucumber-ci)): write features to test happy and sad paths of RottenPotatoes.
-* 8.5 [RSpec on Rails](https://github.com/saasbook/hw-tdd-rspec): (**Needs updating & CI repo**) Given a Cucumber scenario for a not-yet-implemented feature, students use TDD and RSpec to write tests that drive the creation of the code to make the scenario pass.
+* 8.5 [RSpec on Rails](https://github.com/saasbook/hw-tdd-rspec): (**Note:** This CHIPS is in the process of being replaced.
+We recommend just using 8.9 until that time.)
+Given a Cucumber scenario for a not-yet-implemented feature, students use TDD and RSpec to write tests that drive the creation of the code to make the scenario pass.
 Students also learn to use Travis CI to automate testing workflow.
 * 8.9 [BDD/TDD Cycle](https://github.com/saasbook/hw-acceptance-unit-test-cycle-lite): a complete pass through the BDD and TDD cycle of specifying a feature in terms of stories and then using TDD with RSpec to drive the development and deployment of the feature.
 * 10.5 [Agile Iterations]() Two (or more) full iterations of Agile adding features to an existing (legacy) app
 * 12.8 [Exploiting Caching and Indices](https://github.com/saasbook/hw-indices-performance): improve the performance of RottenPotatoes by adding database indices to speed up key queries.